PrefectHQ/prefect/docs/guides/deployment/auto-infra.md

 ## Using existing resources

-If you already have the necessary infrastructure set up, Prefect will detect that upon workpool creation and the infrastructure provisioning for that resource will be skipped.
+If you already have the necessary infrastructure set up, Prefect will detect that upon work pool creation and the infrastructure provisioning for that resource will be skipped.

 For example, here's how `prefect work-pool create my-work-pool --provision-infra` looks when existing Azure resources are detected: